selfr-eo/eo_analysis_usangu/README.md

 * Do large scale burn events in the dry season have an effect on Sentinel-5 emissions observations?
 * Seasonal and interannual variability: Is the hydrology of Usangu changing?
 Visisble from SWOT?
 Other radar satellites?
 GRACE?
 * Are there any distict spatial patterns observable with EO?

+Known issues:
+* 'Shadow rivers' in SWOT pixel cloud raster - caused by geolocation errors
+* Data loss in low coherence zones (near NADIR)
+* Underestimation of flood extent underneath vegetation, most prominant in the permanant swamp (central part of Eastern Usangu wetlands).
+Unknown how much this region is actually flooded.